-BARTOW, Fla. – The Florida Citrus Commission approved a 2017-18 budget for the Florida Department of Citrus Wednesday, maintaining grower tax rates at the same level as the previous season but reducing overall revenue and expenditures.
+BARTOW, Fla. – The Florida Citrus Commission approved a 2018-19 budget for the Florida Department of Citrus Wednesday, maintaining grower tax rates at the same level as the previous season.

 Commissioners voted to maintain tax assessment rates at $.07 per box of processed oranges, processed grapefruit, fresh grapefruit and all specialty citrus.
 Fresh oranges will be assessed at $.05 per box.

 The budget also includes $3.6 million in Foreign Agricultural Service Market Access Program funds from the USDA to be used on international programs, $5.65 million general revenue funding from the State of Florida and $1.8 million of FDOC fund balance.

 “While this is a year of modest recovery for our growers, this budget balances the long-term sustainability of the Department’s consumer engagement and research programs with assessments that still allow growers to hyper-focus on tree health and further recovery,” said Shannon Shepp, executive director of the FDOC.